GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 ### 2.1 Synthetic data

 Since real data doesn't include ground truth for star spots parameters, I generated synthetic data using [PHOEBE](https://phoebe-project.org/)(PHysics Of Eclipsing BinariEs).
 I used Monte-Carlo sampling to generate 10,000 light curves for a specific eclipsing binary system, stadarized them to 201 equaly spaced phase points.
+All other physical parameters of the EB system were kept fixed in values that are known by other means.

 ### 2.2 Load Data
 Load light curve data (synthetic_lc.dat) and corresponding spot parameters (spot_par.dat).